photonstorm/lazer/worklog.md

 Moved the setTransform method out into the `SetTransformToContext` function.
 Also created `SetTransformToCSS` along with a new test (06-css1.js) and it works great, happily rendering 50 <div> elements, rotating and translating them across a container 'game' div, all from the same base Transform class as used for Canvas (and soon WebGL).

+Created new Transform sets: Minimal, Basic and Standard.
+These relate to the number of components they have enabled, and thus their complexity within their update functions.
+Minimal just has the Position and Scale components, nothing else, so is the quickest of them all.
+Basic has Rotation and RotationAnchor support added, so is the next most complex.
+Standard adds Pivot support onto this, which is really useful but adds another layer of complexity to the update logic.
+The final set to create will be ones allowing for child transforms.
+I'm likely going to create several of those - again ranging in complexity the more calculations are needed.

+Have created lots of test cases showing the new Transforms in action, very happy with how quickly this is coming together.
+Will soon be able

 ### 4th January 2016

 Added the preRender and postRender callbacks to Create.RenderToCanvas.
 To be honest this function name probably needs changing (RenderSpriteData?) but I'm not really sure to what.